MPeredaPerea/Machine_learning_projects/Banking Sector/Fraud Detection/README.md

 ---

 ## Methodology
+### 1. Descriptive Analysis
+- Understand the information in the dataset.
+- Find patterns to identify Fraud
-### 1. Data Preprocessing
+### 2. Data Preprocessing
-- **Initial Filtering**: Fraud was observed to occur only in `Transfer` and `Cash Out` transactions.
+- **Initial Filtering** (For the Filtered Notebook): Fraud was observed to occur only in `Transfer` and `Cash Out` transactions.
 The filtered version of the dataset focuses on these two transaction types.
 - **Handling Imbalance**: Synthetic Minority Over-sampling Technique (**SMOTE**) was applied to balance the dataset for training.

-### 2. Model Training and Evaluation
+### 3. Model Training and Evaluation
 - **Training**: Models were trained using the filtered and unfiltered datasets.
 - **Evaluation Metrics**:
   - Accuracy